Allergic Reaction Overview

 Please describe your experience with an allergic reaction.

 Allergic Reaction - Home Remedies

-What home remedies have been effective for your allergic reaction?
+Have any home remedies been effective for your allergic reaction(s)?